 4.1.4 Fast Start from standstill - Fast Start via LF relay initiation that can be contracted at any frequency between 49 and 50 Hz (Grid Code CC6.3.14 & ECC6.3.14).

-4.1.5 Article 15(3) and Article 15(4) of EU NCER places requirements on energy storage units acting as a load to automatically switch to generation mode during periods of low System Frequencies.
+4.1.5 Article 15(3) and Article 15(4) of EU NCER places requirements on Energy Storage Units acting as a load to automatically switch to generation mode during periods of low System Frequencies.
 This action would need to take place between 49.5Hz (the threshold associated with LFSM-U) and 48.8Hz (the threshold associated with the first stage of the Low Frequency Demand Disconnection Scheme (LFDD)).
-Under the EU NCER, NGESO in coordination with Transmission Licensees, is required to set the time limit and active power setpoint for Energy Storage Units to switch from a mode analogous to demand to a mode analogous to generation.
-Under EU NCER, where the energy storage unit is not capable of switching within the time limit established by NGESO (in co-ordination with Transmission Licensees) it shall automatically trip when acting as a load.
+Under the EU NCER, NESO in coordination with Transmission Licensees, is required to set the time limit and active power setpoint for Energy Storage Units to switch from a mode analogous to demand to a mode analogous to generation.
+Under EU NCER, where the Energy Storage Unit is not capable of switching within the time limit established by NESO (in co-ordination with Transmission Licensees) it shall automatically trip when acting as a load.

 4.1.6 In order to satisfy the requirements of Article 15(3) and 15(4) of the EU NCER, owners and operators of Electricity Storage Modules are required to satisfy the requirements of ECC.6.3.7.2.3 of the Grid Code.
-This provides for a droop requirement where the plant is required to automatically transition from an import mode of operation to an export mode of operation as system frequency falls, or if the plant is unable to satisfy these requirements, subject to agreement with NGESO, install low frequency relays in accordance with the requirements of Grid Code OC6.6.6 which would require an Electricity Storage Module to trip prior to the first stage of operation of the Low Frequency Demand Disconnection Scheme.
+This provides for a droop requirement where the plant is required to automatically transition from an import mode of operation to an export mode of operation as system frequency falls, or if the plant is unable to satisfy these requirements, subject to agreement with NESO, install low frequency relays in accordance with the requirements of Grid Code OC6.6.6 which would require an Electricity Storage Module to trip prior to the first stage of operation of the Low Frequency Demand Disconnection Scheme.
 The droop characteristic makes provision for the Electricity Storage Module to operate in an export (generation) mode of operation prior to the first stage of the LFDD Scheme at 48.8Hz.
 This ensures that Electricity Storage Modules are providing defensive measures to the System well before customer demand is tripped.

 4.1.7 Limited Frequency Sensitive Mode – Under frequency (LFSM-U) – EU Code Users who own and operate Type C and D Power Generating Modules connected on or after 27 April 2019 and which had concluded contracts for major Plant items on or after 17th May 2018 or HVDC System Owners who own and operate HVDC Systems or Generators who own and operate DC Connected Power Park Modules connected after 8 September 2019 or who had concluded contracts for major Plant items on or after 28 September 2018 are required to provide an automatic increase in active power at a minimum rate of 2% of output per 0.1 Hz deviation of system frequency below 49.5 Hz.